kelvgooding/kelvgooding/README.md

 ## **Projects - Web Applications**

-Here is a list of the current live web applications I have created using Flask:
+Here is a list of web applications created using Flask, which are currently live:

 * [Our Secret Santa](https://www.oursecretsanta.co.uk/)